 Gifts, Flowers & Cakes at Walt Disney World

-If you are celebrating while at Walt Disney World or arranging something on behalf of someone who is visiting, you can order gifts in advance.
-The gift options at Walt Disney World are impressive, but they are not cheap.
+If you are celebrating while at Walt Disney World or arranging something on behalf of someone visiting, you can order gifts in advance.
+The gift options at Walt Disney World are impressive but not cheap.

 If you are looking to arrange flowers or a gift to be delivered to your resort, visit Disney Floral and Gifts, the online Walt Disney World gift shop.

-There are several options for arranging a birthday cake and not all have to be booked in advance.
-The majority of restaurants have cakes available at the podium, but you are advised to order in advance.
-To learn more about arranging a birthday cake at Walt Disney World, click here.
+There are several options for arranging a birthday cake; not all have to be booked in advance.
+Most restaurants have cakes available at the podium, but you are advised to order in advance.
+You can also pre-order a cake from Amorette’s Patisserie.
+Check the Disney World website fro further information.

 One thing you will struggle to purchase at Walt Disney World is a birthday card.
-Despite the large number of Disney-themed cards you can purchase outside of Walt Disney World, they are not available in the resort.
+Despite the many Disney-themed cards you can purchase outside of Walt Disney World, they are not available in the resort.
 We strongly recommend bringing cards with you on your vacation.

 Ears to the World, Disney Show Translator

-Translation devices are available to translate attraction narration at Guest Sevices in all parks.
+Translation devices are available at Guest Services to translate attraction narration.
 These complimentary devices translate for all the most commonly spoken languages.
 Over 20 Walt Disney World attractions have a translation available.

 Additional Information for guests who are not fluent in English